Laptop Repair tips for; Patriot/EI system/DSG320/PCWorld

 Solo 2.1MB free download

-3 Minute Play Good quality solo recording using internal (stereo)
+- Good quality solo recording using internal (stereo) microphone of Sony

 ICD-ST10 pictured left.